timstephenson/last_touched/readme.markdown

 fixtures/file_b.txt
 ```

+It assumes that spaces for files have been escaped.
+If one of the paths does not point to a file,
+a message is printed to let you know what happened.
+The same is true if the file
+can not be found.

+If the spaces are not escaped, it will report that two files couldn't be found.
+The script does not attempt to handle anything that is not a file.

-Running the Python version is very similar:
+=== Running the Python version is very similar:

 ```
 ./last_touched.py fixtures/file_b.txt fixtures/file_a.txt fixtures/file_c.txt fixtures/file